 One thing we can virtually guarantee: your team members are all different.

 Some are introverts, some are extroverts.
 Some are adventurous and are energized by the unknown, others prefer the security of the familiar.
-Some might require extra guidance, others are much more independent workers.

 Some are probably fresh out of college.
 Others might be putting their kids through college.